bkb3/Epaper-Downloader-for-Annapurnapost/README.md

 This script downloads a webpage, `grep`s to find the required links to epapers and `wget`s to the desktop folder "Annapurnapost".
 Enjoy at your own risk!

+#HOW TO
+Download the source code and save it somewhere.
+Then use `chmod x /path/to/the/file`.
+Then double click that file and everything will be done automagically!

 Here's an screenshot of the script running.
 Nothing much to see though :D
 ![N|Solid](https://i.imgur.com/JE2BADI.png)